luxfi/LPs/LPs/lp-6015-mpc-bridge-protocol.md

 ## Abstract

 This LP defines the overall Lux Bridge protocol using Multi-Party Computation/Threshold Signatures.
-This LP focuses on the cross-chain bridge processes themselves, abstracted from the specific M-Chain implementation described in [LP-13](/docs/lp-13-m-chain-decentralised-mpc-custody-and-swap-signature-layer/).
+This LP focuses on the cross-chain bridge processes themselves, abstracted from the specific T-Chain implementation described in [LP-13](/docs/lp-13-t-chain-decentralised-mpc-custody-and-swap-signature-layer/).

 ## Motivation